patmooney/bbtraining-internationalisation-maketext/README.md

     1. Look in lib/MyApp/I18N/
     2. Look at the method we are passing into template toolkit in the index method of MyApp

+#### Bonus

+Translate the following string using placeholders [examples here](http://search.cpan.org/~toddr/Locale-Maketext-1.26/lib/Locale/Maketext.pod#HOW_TO_USE_MAKETEXT)

+"Hello David"

+Keep in mind that the name "David" doesn't want to be translated so it shouldn't be part of the key as it is likely to be a variable